Unofficial Pluslife FAQ (EN)

 For pools, individual swabs are extracted one after the other in the buffer solution and then tested normally.
 If the overall result is positive, swab again and test individually.

 It is also worth considering in advance how a positive pool would be handled.
 In the event of a positive test, it takes a long time to resolve a large pool.
-If possible, consider using additional devices instead of increasing pool size.
+If possible, consider using multiple devices instead of increasing pool size.

 Can I store samples and process them later?